EB-5 Investor Green Card

 - Filing fee

-- Tax returns for the recent five years, bank account records, proof of ownership of any business, financial statements for each business along with business licenses
+- Tax returns for the recent five years, bank account records, financial statements for each business along with business licenses.

-- Proof of U.S. entity establishment such as articles of incorporation, certificate of merger or consolidation, partnership agreement, joint venture agreement, business license, stock purchase agreements, investment agreements, certified financial reports, etc.
+- Proof of entity establishment such as certificate of merger or consolidation, business license, certified financial reports, etc.

-- Proof of investments or process of investment that is needed for a business such as copies of recent bank statements, evidence of assets that have been purchased for use in the U.S. enterprise, mortgages or loans, promissory notes, security agreement, or any other suitable evidence that the assets are securely in the applicant's possession.
+- Proof of investments such as copies of recent bank statements, mortgages or loans, or any other suitable evidence that the assets are securely in the applicant's possession.

-- Proof of creating or securing ten full-time positions in the United States for U.S. workers or foreign nationals permitted to work in the U.S. under law.
-However, these jobs cannot be filled by the applicant or any of the dependents themselves.
-The individual must provide Form I-9, copies of tax returns or other supporting documents and
+- Proof of creating or securing ten full-time positions for U.S. workers.
+The individual must provide Form I-9, copies of tax returns or other supporting documents.

-- Prove that the applicant will be involved with the management of the U.S. enterprise by providing a statement of job title and description, and proof that the applicant holds a position on the board of directors.
+- Proof that the applicant will be involved with management by providing a statement of job title and description, and proof that the applicant holds a position on the board of directors.

 Does the applicant have to go to a U.S. Consulate for a visa?